Aria-vero-s/enviro/README.md

 ## Existing features

-- The questions are displayed one at a time in order
+- The questions are displayed one at a time with multiple choice answers
-- The multiple answers are grouped under their respective questions
 - Accepts user inputs
 - Input validation and error-checking
-    - The answer must be one of the multiple answers provided
+    - The answer must be one of the multiple answers provided (a,b,c,d)
-    - The answer must be entered in letters only
-    - The survey will return the user's wrong input
+    - The survey will return the user's input if something else is provided

     <img src="images/wrong-input.png" width="400">